Carl Benedikt Frey: AI and the future of work

-In 2013, Frey, together with Oxford professor Michael Osborne, co-authored "The Future of Employment: How Susceptible Are Jobs to Computerization", estimating that 47% of jobs are at risk of automation.
-With over 17,000 citations according to Google Scholar, the study's methodology has been used by President Barack Obama's Council of Economic Advisors, the Bank of England, the World Bank, as well as a popular risk-prediction tool by the BBC.
-In 2019, it was debated on HBO's Last Week Tonight with John Oliver.
+In 2013, Frey, together with Oxford professor Michael Osborne, co-authored "The Future of Employment: How Susceptible Are Jobs to Computerization".
+With over 20,000 citations according to Google Scholar, the study's methodology has been used by President Barack Obama's Council of Economic Advisors, the Bank of England, the World Bank, as well as a popular risk-prediction tool by the BBC.

+The study entered popular culture and policy debate alike, featuring on HBO's Last Week Tonight with John Oliver in 2019.